Goh-Wei-Chong/COBOL-Practice-Questions/README.md

 # COBOL-Practice-Questions
-These are some simple COBOL coding questions for practice
+These are some simple COBOL coding questions for practice [mainly for me :)]